Wizards and Feminism:

 So she can get on with her real life.

-Because, it is clear that even without the extended lifespans we were originally assuming for modern witches, half of a witch’s projected life is still waiting for her to get around to it after she is typically of an age no longer expected to be either bearing or raising children.
+Because, it is clear that even without the extended lifespans we were originally assuming for modern witches, half of a witch’s projected lifespan is still waiting for her to get around to it after she is typically of an age no longer expected to be either bearing or raising children.

 And, given a population whose numbers are always on the brink of being inadequate to maintain either its position of dominance over the other magical races, or to be able to continue to provide the high standard of living and public services to which its members have clearly become accustomed, without an active contribution from every possible individual, it is unlikely that women would be considered exempt from any level of participation in the workforce merely because they are women.